usmanhdsidiq/java/README.md

 # java
-This repository is for store my projects that using Java as the main language.
+This repository is made for store my projects that using Java as the main language.
 Everyone can use my codes for free.
 You can give me advices and feedbacks, so I can make apps more better and efficient.